rails/rails/guides/source/caching_with_rails.md

 If `database` or [`databases`](#sharding-the-cache) is not specified in the cache configuration, Solid Cache will use the ActiveRecord::Base connection pool.
 This means that cache reads and writes will be part of any wrapping database transaction.

-In production, the cache store is configured to use the solid cache store:
+In production, the cache store is configured to use the Solid Cache store by default:

 ```yaml
   # config/environments/production.rb